gnina/scripts/README.md

  * generate_unique_lig_poses.py - Script for counter-example generation which computes all of the unique ligand poses in a directory
  * counterexample_generation_jobs.py - Script which generates a file containing all of the gnina commands to generate new counter-examples
  * generate_counterexample_typeslines.py - Script which generates a file containing the lines to add to the types file for a pocket.
+ * types_extender.py - Script to generate a new types file containing the lines generated from the counterexamples from an existing types file.

 ## Dependencies